g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 In the code snippet above, the `PullToRefresh` component encapsulates the content of the `App` component.
 Pass an `onRefresh` that links the `PullToRefresh` component with `handleRefresh` function responsible for getting new data in it.

 ### Managing Data Fetching
 When the application starts, it is just necessary to get the first data set that would be presented.
-Usually this is done by using `App` React hook called `useEffect`.
+Usually, this is done by using an `App` React hook called `useEffect`.

 For example:
 ```javascript